Protomancer/BillysReactPortfolio/README.md

 ## How to use

-- Navigating the site is kept simple with a persistent nav bar and easy to understand design.
-Feel free to check out any links and report any bugs you may encounter.
+- Navigate the website using the persistent nav bar at the top of the site.
+Check out the links and feel free to contact me via the contact page.

 ## Credits